 Comparing prices from different providers helps.
 Just make sure you’re comparing apples to apples and not apples to oranges.

-There’s a difference between low-cost and affordable answering services.
-So, find which one you want carefully.
-Your brand’s reputation is on the line, so look for the best value you can get.
+There’s a difference between a low-cost answering service and an affordable answering service.
+Choose carefully.
+Your brand’s reputation is on the line, so look for the best value you can get based on the volume of calls you’re expecting.

-Hiring the lowest cost answering service may seem like a good idea at the time, but it has its pitfalls that can come back to haunt you later.
+Hiring a cheap answering service may seem like a good idea at the moment, but it has its pitfalls that can come back to haunt you later.
 You may, for example, be sacrificing quality for cost, so tread lightly.

-Below is the average pricing from provides for the answering service industry:
+Below you’ll find the average pricing from providers in the answering service industry:

 Cost Per Minute | Quality | Note |